Jump to Recipe Print Recipe

 These gluten-free chocolate cupcakes are full of chocolate goodness!
 If you love chocolate, this easy cupcake recipe is the perfect gluten-free chocolate cupcake recipe.
 These cupcakes are moist, chocolaty, and just plain irresistible!
 I also include a dairy-free option for those who are dairy-free.

-This is an easy beginner-level cupcake recipe that is fun to make.
+This is an easy beginner-level moist gluten free chocolate cupcake recipe that is fun to make.
 I have several variations so you can make it to follow your dietary restrictions.
 The texture of these cupcakes is fluffy and soft.
-For more great options, check out more of my gluten-free cupcake recipes!!
+My gluten-free chocolate cupcakes are topped with a rich and creamy chocolate buttercream frosting, making them a favorite recipe with my readers.

 Allergen Information: